rudreshgp/Pizza-Order-Service/README.md

 # Spring Boot REST Base Project
 Simple spring boot base project, including pre-configured POM and simple Dockerfile.

-To use the project you need Java (JDK 8+) and Maven.Assignments of Enterprice computing subject at TU - Berlin
+To use the project you need Java (JDK 8+) and Maven.

+# Assignments of Enterprice computing subject at TU - Berlin